LiHRaM/glass/README.md

 - [Configuring _Timeglass_](/docs/config.md)
 - [Sharing data with others](/docs/sharing.md)

-And ofcourse, you'll always have the options to uninstall:
+And of course, you'll always have the options to uninstall:

 - [Uninstalling Timeglass](/docs/uninstall.md)